Logarithmic Sobolev-type inequalities on Lie groups: Preliminaries

 \section{Preliminaries}

-In this section, we briefly recall definitions and main properties of the homogeneous, graded and stratified groups.
+In t=his section, we briefly recall definitions and main properties of the homogeneous, graded and stratified groups.
 The comprehensive analysis on such groups has been initiated in the works of Folland and Stein \cite{FS}, but in our exposition below we follow a more recent presentation in the open access book \cite{FR16}.